Black-hole mass estimation through accretion disk spectral fitting for high-redshift blazars: The sample

 For this work we compiled archival infrared-to-ultraviolet photometry primarily via the ASI/SSDC SED Builder tool \citep{Stratta2011}.
 Photometric points were drawn from public surveys and catalogs, such as WISE \citep{2010AJ....140.1868W}.
 Additional photometry from optical/near-IR catalogs (e.g., SDSS, 2MASS, USNO A2) and database compilations (e.g., NED) were included when available.
 Furthermore, OUV data from the UltraViolet and Optical Telescope \citep[UVOT,][]{2005SSRv..120...95R} on board Swift were incorporated into the SED Builder tool \citep{2012A&A...541A.160G}, when present.
 Infrared and OUV data from all external catalogs provided by the ASI/SSDC SED Builder are corrected for Galactic extinction using the extinction law of \cite{1989ApJ...345..245C} and the H\,\textsc{i} column density from the HI4PI Map \citep{2016A&A...594A.116H}.
 For the subset of sources studied by \cite{2020ApJ...889..164M}, we adopted their compiled multiwavelength data set and incorporated it into our MCMC fits.
 We note that publicly available OUV data of high-$z$ blazars retrieved from the SED Builder tool have not been corrected for IGM gas attenuation.

-We visually inspected the sky images at multiple filters and searched for wrong associations and/or contamination from nearby bright sources (see Fig.~\ref{fig:iMAG} for two representative examples).
-The SEDs to be used for the analysis were finally compiled after excluding photometric measurements whose catalog position lies more than $3''$ from the adopted source centroid or were incorrectly associated with the blazar.
-A complete record of the specific catalogs and databases from which photometric points were drawn, together with the corresponding source-finding charts in multiple filters (used to verify associations), is provided in the project's repository on \href{https://zenodo.org/records/16961282}{Zenodo}.
+We initially used the SED Builder tool and selected photometric measurements from available catalogs with a $3''$ tolerance.
+We visually inspected the sky images at multiple filters and searched for wrong associations and/or contamination from nearby bright sources.
+More details are provided in Appendix \ref{app:phot_examples}.
+A complete record of the specific catalogs and databases from which photometric points were drawn, together with the corresponding source-finding charts in multiple filters (used to verify associations), is provided in a Zenodo repository \footnote{\url{https://zenodo.org/records/17781963}}.